 And if you will make metheglyn, take sage, hyssop, rosemary, agrimony, saxifrage, betony, centory, lunaria, harts tongue, thyme, maribium album, jon herb, of each a handful if you make 12 gallons and if you make less take the less of herbs and to 4 gallons of the matter 1 gallon of dregs.

-Finally, the main recipe into modern English prose, removing some ambiguities that will be discussed below.
+Finally, into modern English prose, removing some ambiguities that will be discussed below.

 To make mead.
 Take 4 gallons of water and heat it until it just begins to boil, then dissolve in it 1 gallon of fine honey.
 Boil the mixture over a fire, removing scum from the top, until no more scum is being generated.
 Remove from the heat.
 Transfer to mixture to a good cask/barrel (the fermentation container), and let it cool to body temperature.